skttl/umbraco-doc-type-grid-editor/docs/developers-guide-v2.md

 ### Configuring The Doc Type Grid Editor

 The **Doc Type Grid Editor** is configured via package.manifest files located in `~/App_Plugins/*`.
-A default configuration is installed along with the package, but for details on the configuration options, please see below.
+A default configuration is installed along with the package in `~/App_Plugins/DocTypeGridEditor/package.manifest`.
+If you want to add your own editor configurations you can create your own package manifest file with the gridEditor config values (somewhere like `~/App_Plugins/DocTypeGridEditor.CustomEditors/package.manifest`).
+For details on the configuration options, please see below.

 #### Example